 - Blocked ears from earwax or other objects

 - Injury to the ear canal from cotton buds or other objects

-Earache can be miserable for a child of any age and worrying for you.
-Signs to look for include:
+Earache can be miserable for a child of any age and be worrying for you, as a parent or carer.
+The signs to look for include:

 How can I help relieve my child's earache?